 If necessary, a pre-examiner may discuss the thesis with the doctoral student or with the supervising professor in order to confirm arguments, aspects or data presented in the thesis.
 Owing to the time limit imposed on the pre-examination, the examiner should not embark on an actual supervision of the research by the doctoral student.
 The pre-examination statement shall concern the original manuscript submitted to examination and not a possible later revised version.
 In his/her final statement, a pre-examiner may propose additions, corrections, and deletions to the thesis (monograph) or to the compendium part of the thesis (article doctoral thesis).
 Towards the close of his/her statement, a pre-examiner should clearly state a judgement on whether permission to publish the doctoral thesis should be granted.
 The pre-examiners shall submit their statements directly to the Doctoral Programme Committee.
 Only minor stylistic corrections may be submitted directly to the doctoral student, but these suggested corrections should be noted in the statement.

 After the Doctoral Programme Committee has received the pre-examination statements, it may, at its discretion, request from the doctoral student a response to the pre-examiners' comments and a list of corrections made accordingly, confirmed by the supervising professor.
 The Committee may also decide to send the revised manuscript for additional review to the pre-examiners.

-A pre-examiner is requested to present his/her statement within six weeks from the initial receipt of the official request, so that the examination process of the doctoral thesis can be completed within the time set by the regulations of the School of Engineering.
-Two weeks before the deadline the Doctoral Programme Committee will send a reminder for the examiners.
+A pre-examiner is requested to present his/her statement within four weeks from the initial receipt of the official request, so that the examination process of the doctoral thesis can be completed within the time set by the regulations of the School of Engineering.
+A few days before the deadline the Doctoral Programme Committee will send a reminder for the examiners.